-- The Shared Work plan identifies the affected unit by providing a master file to DOES with the required information for each employee. - All employees in the affected unit are full-time regular employees. - Your plan for Shared Work participation applies to a minimum of ten percent (10%) of the employees and no less than two (2) employees of an affected department, shift, or unit. - The reduced hours for an affected unit are at least ten percent (10%) and no more than 60 percent (60%) of an employee's normal work hours. - This percentage reduction will apply for the entire length of the Shared Work plan. - There will be equal treatment of an affected unit.
-This means that for each affected unit, each employee must have the same percentage of reduced hours each week throughout the entire Shared Work plan.
-1 - The Shared Work plan will not be used to reduce the fringe benefits offered to employees. - The Shared Work plan will be used in lieu of temporary layoffs. - The Shared Work plan will not be used to subsidize seasonal employees during the off-season. - The Shared Work plan is approved in writing by the Union for all employees covered under a collective bargaining agreement (CBA).
+- The Shared Work plan identifies the affected unit by providing a master file to DOES with the required information for each employee. - All employees in the affected unit are full-time regular part-time employees. - Your plan for Shared Work participation applies to a minimum of ten percent (10%) of the employees and no less than two (2) employees of an affected department, shift, or unit. - The reduced hours for an affected unit are at least ten percent (10%) and no more than 60 percent (60%) of an employee's Usual weekly hours of work. - This percentage reduction will apply for the entire length of the Shared Work plan. - There will be equal treatment of an affected unit.
+This means that for each affected unit, each employee must have the same percentage of reduced hours each week throughout the entire Shared Work plan.1 - The Shared Work plan will not be used to reduce the health and retirement benefits offered to employees. - The plan for giving advance notice, where feasible, to an employee whose workweek is to be reduced together with an estimate of the number of layoffs that would have occurred absent the ability to participate in a Shared Work plan.

-However, employees' hours of different affected departments or units may be reduced at a different percentage.
+1 However, employees' hours of different affected departments or units may be reduced at a different percentage.
 This difference must be specified and addressed separately in the Shared Work plan.